Click to enlarge

 Some Queenslanders (including unmarried mothers) are listed in the Sydney Benevolent Asylum Index 1857-1900 (opens in a new window).

 There are many records that may name the father of an illegitimate child even if the birth certificate does not.
-Refer to my mini-guide 'Researching Illegitimate Children' (updated June 2014) and check the list of names from my indexing project.
+Refer to the mini-guide 'Researching Illegitimate Children' and check the list of names from my indexing project.

-If someone 'vanished', I recommend that you start by using:
+If someone 'vanished', I recommend that you start with :

 Say 'thanks'.
 I enjoy helping people, but genealogy is also how I earn a living.
 I have been spending more than six hundred hours each year giving FREE advice by email and via my genealogy Web pages.
-If they are helpful, please say 'thanks' by making a small donation to my collection for charity.
+If they are helpful, please make a small donation to my collection for charity.
 Use this PayPal button or other payment methods.

 My other genealogy sites have more advice, and more names from records in archives.